Can You Freeze Salami? Find Out and More (updated 2023)

 What Is Salami?

 As mentioned, there are many types of salami that indicate the spices used and curing processes.
-However, salami as a general term refers simply to an Italian sausage.
+However, salami as a general term refers simply to Italian sausage.

 Some of the most well-known salami include cacciatore, capicola or capocollo, Genoa salami, Lardo, Napoletano, pancetta, prosciutto, and soppressata.
 The differences include the meat used, herbs, spices, and curing processes.

 The cacciatore, for instance, is made with ground pork seasoned with herbs and spices for flavor.
-They are smaller than the rest, and usually portable to be used as a food on the go.
+They are smaller than the rest, and usually portable to be used as food on the go.